Frostbite Cookies

 Frostbite cookies are a delicious combination of so many that make a great cookie.
 There are cornflakes and oatmeal to add fun texture.

-Of course the dough brings a buttery goodness.
-To add to the mix there is a slight hint of peppermint that dances across your tongue.
+Of course, the dough brings a buttery goodness.
+To add to the mix, there is a slight hint of peppermint that dances across your tongue.

 It’s just enough to give a little chill.
-The chocolate coating adds the perfect crunch when you take a bite not to mention the added flavor.
+The chocolate coating adds the perfect crunch when you take a bite, not to mention the added flavor.

 This recipe was originally shared in 2018.
 I know that wasn’t all that long ago, so it seems a little strange to share it again so quickly.

 But these cookies are so fabulous, so I just had to make them again.
-With all the excitement I had built up over them in my head I just had to share them with you again.
+With all the excitement I had built up over them in my head, I just had to share them with you again.

 The dough comes together quickly.
 The hardest part is waiting for it to chill before you bake it.

 In truth, you can bake them right away if you need to.
-However the texture is better if you put the dough in the refrigerator for at least an hour.
+However, the texture is better if you put the dough in the refrigerator for at least an hour.

 The cookies would be great on their own, but a dunk in melted almond bark or white chocolate makes them even better.
 It gives that snap when you take a bite and adds that creaminess as you enjoy each taste.

-This time I even dunked half of them in melted milk chocolate.
+This time, I even dunked half of them in melted milk chocolate.
 That combination was absolutely amazing as well!

-If you are looking for a new cookie to add to your holiday repertoire, I cannot recommend these highly enough.
+If you are looking for a new cookie to add to your holiday repertoire, I can not recommend these highly enough.
 Please let me know what you think if you give them a try!

-I actually didn’t even have to dig very far, I have had her frostbite cookies pinned to one of my must make boards for way too long now.
+I actually didn’t even have to dig very far, I have had her frostbite cookies pinned to one of my must make Pinterest boards for way too long now.
 So I jumped at this excuse to get down to business and make them!

 As these things go, I did make a few very small changes.
 One was to bake the peppermint extract right into the cookies.
 Kris added her hint of peppermint in the almond bark.